beeva-pablovaliente/gsheet2mongodb/README.md

 It is necessary to set the next parameters into the creds.json file:

 1- spreadSheetId : SpreadSheet Identifier from Google.
 We can get this parameter when we share the SpreadSheet.
-This parameter comes in the URL
+This parameter appears in the URL
 2- workSheetName : The name of the sheet we want to read data from 3- token : Token obtained from Google